Nalaikh

 Nalaikh (Налайх /mn/) is one of nine districts of Ulaanbaatar.
 It has an area of 68,700 hectares and a population of 39,579 in 2022 (26,529 in 2005).
 A former coal-mining town, it consists of Shokhoi, Arjanchivlan, the Terelj holiday center, and other residential areas, as well as a former Soviet military cantonment, including an airfield.

 Nalaikh is linked to Ulaanbaatar by a 43-kilometer narrow-gauge railway line, built in July 1938.
 The line had three stations (Nalaikh; Amgalan, a Ulaanbaatar suburb; and Kombinat, the city's industrial combine) and operated 14 steam locomotives, 16 passenger carriages, 70 goods wagons, 10 platform wagons, and nine fuel tank wagons.
 Nalaikh now has a broad-gauge branch line (via Khonkhor) to the Trans-Mongolian Railway.
 The Kapitalnaya shaft went into operation in 1951, and at full capacity produced 600,000 metric tons of coal a year.
-Nalaikh gained town status in 1962, and was established as a district of Ulaanbaatar in 1992.
+Nalaikh gained city status in 1961, but later became a raion of Ulaanbaatar in 1965.
+It was later established as a district of Ulaanbaatar following the 1992 reorganization of administrative divisions in Mongolia.
 Since the closure of the coal mine in the 1990s, the district has had a high rate of unemployment.